 The city of Portbou in the COSTA BRAVA REGION is just 3 kilometers from the French border; in the same vein, at the foot of the Pyrenees mountains.
 It is included within the county of Alt Empordà, in the province of GIRONA, Catalonia in Spain.
 Portbou is the northernmost village of Costa Brava and has a population of only 1,307 people.
 Likewise, the city frequently serves as the dropping off point for SNCF train arriving from France.

 Find your accommodation now!

 History of Portbou

 Even if it is a relatively small city, Portbou has a lot to offer.
 It was once a fishing village but was transformed and modernized in 1878 after the opening of an international railway station.
-Since then it has become a busy transportation hub.
+Since then it has become a busy transportation hub!

-The main beach of the city, named Playa de Portbou, is – quite surprisingly – never too busy, even in the high season.
-There are also three other even less crowded beaches to choose from: Platja del Claper, Platja de les Fresses and Platja del Pi (which is a small beach and, along with Cala Bramat, especially popular for NUDE BATHERS).
+The main beach of the city, named Playa de Portbou, is – quite surprisingly – never too busy, even in the high season!
+There are also three other even less crowded beaches to choose from: Platja del Claper, Platja de les Fresses and Platja del Pi (which is a smaller beach and, along with Cala Bramat, especially popular for NUDE BATHERS).
 The waters around Portbou are crystal clear and perfect for swimming or scuba diving.

-Obviously, you will also have to pay a visit to the Walter Benjamin Memorial, created by Dani Karavan and inaugurated on May 15, 1994.
+Obviously, you will also have to pay a visit to the Walter Benjamin Memorial, created by Dani Karavan and inaugurated on May 1994.
 The monument is called “Passages” as it involves stairs reaching out to the sea to create a very cool impression of infinity.
 The monument has a quote by Benjamin in 5 different languages:

 How to get there

-By train: It takes 2 hours from Barcelona Sants train station to reach Portbou.
+- Train: It takes 2 hours from Barcelona Sants train station to reach Portbou.
 There is a train every 90 minutes.
 The price if the train is around 20€ for one way.